juj/fbcp-ili9341/README.md

 Cons:
  - uses excessive CPU time, around +34% more CPU than the vsync signal based approach
  - uses excessive GPU time, the VideoCore GPU will be downscaling and snapshotting redundant frames
- - when content changes frame rate, has difficulties to adjust quickly - takes time
+ - when content changes frame rate, has difficulties to adjust quickly - takes a bit of time to ramp to the new frame rate
- - requires a continously running background thread, not feasible on Pi Zero
+ - requires a continuously running background thread, not feasible on Pi Zero

 **4. gpu polling thread without sleeping (bottom right)**, unset `#define USE_GPU_VSYNC` and unset `#define SAVE_BATTERY_BY_PREDICTING_FRAME_ARRIVAL_TIMES`: